deanzel/CIS340/Project3/README.txt

 9). cmd1 | cmd2 | cmd3 | …. | cmdn  :  pipes together a series of n commands with the appropriate I/O redirection.
 Support for “infinite” pipes has been implemented only limited by the input char restriction of 4096 characters.
 For example, “ls -l | grep txt | wc - c”.

 10). cmd1 > filename  :  Output redirection where the output of cmd1 is saved to the text file of filename.txt.
+For example, “ls -l > DeanText” saves the output of “ls -l” in the current directory to a text file named “DeanText.txt” in the same current directory.

 11). cmd1 < myfile  :  Input redirection where the text data in the myfile.txt text file is redirected into the input of cmd1.
+For example, “grep txt < DeanText” will input the previously saved “ls -l” text output into the “grep txt” string search command.

 **Instructions on how to use other Linux commands: